 Fill out my Contact Form today

-to tell me about your story, your process, your dreams!
+to tell me about your story, your process, and your dreams!

-to tell me about your story, your process, your dreams!
+to tell me about your story, your process, and your dreams!

 “Kate has been an absolute pleasure to work with.
 Her edits are thorough and improve the clarity, consistency, tone and impact of every sentence.
 It's clear she takes pride in her work.
 She is supportive and respects my voice as an author.
 Her style sheet has been an amazing resource.”